-Hands down anyone who has access to 3G would prefer to use that on any smartphone, Android or not.
-However, I keep running into situations where 3G is not available and I have to fall back on 2G, that is GPRS or EDGE.
+Hands down, anyone who has access to 3G would prefer to use that on any smartphone, Android or not.
+However, I keep running into situations where 3G is not available, and I have to fall back on 2G, that is GPRS or EDGE.
 I have already written about such experiences on a Windows Phone smartphone.
-Today, I was without 3G service and had to make do with 2G mobile internet on my Xperia P. How fast is 2G internet and how was my experience with it?
+Today, I was without 3G service and had to make do with 2G mobile internet on my Xperia P. How fast is 2G on an Android phone, and how was my experience with it?

 Let’s look at the theoretical maximum speeds first.
 2G encompasses three different technologies – GSM, GPRS, and EDGE.
 Here are the full names of those abbreviations and their theoretical maximum speeds: